The Queen of Spades (1949 film): Reception

 As of April 1950 the film earned distributor's gross receipts of £47,282 in the UK of which £17,678 went to the producer.
 The film made a loss of £214,822.

-Writing in 1949, The New York Times Bosley Crowther noted "a most beautifully accomplished cast, exquisite baroque production and staging of a tense and startling sort.
+Writing in 1949, The New York Times critic Bosley Crowther noted "a most beautifully accomplished cast, exquisite baroque production and staging of a tense and startling sort.
 If it's romantic shivers you're wanting, this is undoubtedly your film."

 Kine Weekly said: "Vague and gloomy melodrama, or rather an essay in the necromantic. [...]
 Not a kopek has been spared to establish correct atmosphere and detail, but the accent on art is a little too great.
 Whatever the highbrows may think of it, it is definitely not the masses' cup of vodka."

 Monthly Film Bulletin said: "This over-elaborate film, supercharged with all the tricks of cinematographic art, is beautifully acted by Edith Evans, whose performance is the saving grace of the drama, though the make-up artist has rendered her too artificial and frightening to be credible.
 Much good use has been made of sound effects; the recurring "frou-frou of the Countess's silk dress, the crispness of the snow, the wind in the dream, all go to make a sinister thrilling whole.
 Anton Walbrook is disappointing, in many places he is inaudible, and mouths his words in sibilant whispering. [...]
 However, though it does not run as smoothly as other films directed by Thorold Dickinson, it is an outstanding and worthwhile production."

 Leslie Halliwell wrote: "Disappointingly slow-moving but splendidly atmospheric recreation of an old Russian story with all the decorative stops out; the chills when they come are quite frightening, the style is impressionist and the acting suitably extravagant."

 In British Sound Films: The Studio Years 1928–1959 David Quinlan rated the film as "good" and called it a "baroque chiller with richly decadent decor."

 The Radio Times Guide to Films gave the film 4/5 stars, writing: "Director Thorold Dickinson creates what is generally regarded as his best film: a handsomely mounted and highly atmospheric ghost story which still chills the blood."

 Rotten Tomatoes reports that 96% of critics give the film a positive review, based on 25 reviews.

 Wes Anderson ranked it as the sixth best British film.
 Martin Scorsese has described Thorold Dickinson as an underrated director, saying of The Queen of Spades that "this stunning film is one of the few true classics of supernatural cinema."
 Dennis Schwartz of Ozus' World Movie Reviews rated the film an A−, calling it "a masterfully filmed surreal atmospheric supernatural tale".